Kenneth Smith Harrelson

 1969 Season

 The popular Harrelson was shockingly traded to the Cleveland Indians on April 19th, after having played in 10 games for the Red Sox over the first week-plus of the season.
 Harrelson, Dick Ellsworth (#605) and Juan Pizarro (#498) were shipped to the Indians in exchange for Joe Azcue (#176), Vicente Romo (#267) and Sonny Siebert (#455).
-Initially refusing to report to Cleveland, a meeting with then Commissioner Bowie Kuhn, among others, convinced Harrelson to accept the trade and accept the trade.
+Initially refusing to report to Cleveland, a meeting with then Commissioner Bowie Kuhn, among others, convinced Harrelson to accept the trade.
 Harrelson settled in as the team's regular right fielder, batting .222 in 149 games, with 27 home runs and 84 RBIs.
 He tied Tony Horton for the team lead in home runs, while Horton led the team with 93 RBIs.

 Other Notable Baseball Cards